Donald De La Haye

-Donald De La Haye (born December 2, 1996), also known online as Deestroying, is a Costa Rican-American YouTuber and professional American football kicker who last played for the San Antonio Brahmas of the United Football League (UFL).
+Donald De La Haye (born December 2, 1996), also known online as Deestroying, is a Costa Rican-American YouTuber and professional American football kicker.
 He played college football at the University of Central Florida (UCF).

-De La Haye is known for his videos demonstrating his kicking ability as well as his sports-related skits and vlogs talking about his life journey.
-He initially came into public attention while in college when the NCAA controversially banned him for profiting off his name and YouTube videos, which sparked reform for student athlete compensation.
+De La Haye is known for his videos demonstrating his kicking ability as well as his sports-related skits and vlogs discussing his life journey.
+He initially received public attention while in college when the NCAA controversially banned him for profiting off his name and YouTube videos.
+Despite the setback, De La Haye focused on his channel and has amassed over 6 million subscribers and formed numerous partnerships.
+His case was one of several that sparked reform for student athlete compensation.
+He eventually received opportunities to play professionally with the Toronto Argonauts of the Canadian Football League (CFL) and the San Antonio Brahmas of the United Football League (UFL).

-Early life and college career
+Early life and college

 De La Haye traveled with his family from Costa Rica to the United States at the age of seven, spending the rest of his youth in Port St. Lucie, Florida.
 He played for the football team at the University of Central Florida as their kickoff specialist and holder from 2015 to 2016.
 He was backup placekicker behind Matthew Wright and De La Haye also played some wide receiver.
 De La Haye was a marketing major at UCF.